 What is the best way to improve my abdominal area?

 A tummy tuck is a surgical procedure with the aim of improving the contours of your abdominal area.
 In order to do this, a tummy tuck typically removes excess skin and fatty tissue from the abdomen and repairs broken or separated abdominal muscles.
 On occasion, this is carried out to improve scars from previous surgery, the most common of which is a C-section (Pfannenstiel incision).
-Dr. Placik specializes in Illinois tummy tucks and offers a variety of customized tummy tuck options for his patients:
+Dr. Placik specializes in tummy tuck surgery and offers a variety of customized tummy tuck options for his patients:

 A micro tummy tuck can treat isolated fatty deposits and repair separated abdominal muscles.
 The procedure leaves the belly button intact and can be performed with or without liposuction.
 On occasion, an endoscope or fiberoptic lighting system may be used to minimize incisions while optimizing visibility of the repair.